lchooi/lchooi/README.md

 This is my personal git learning library for testing, development and understanding purposes.

 This time I wanted to update the project before checking out.

+This time I did not check out and try to commit.